 Get your hands wet investigating our salt-water touch tank filled with a variety of different coastal creatures.
-Explore numerous exhibits of plants and animals indigenous to North Carolina, including live venomous and non-venomous snakes, flying squirrels, talking birds, bears, bobcats and more.
-Venture into the cave in the lower level where you will find live turtles, nocturnal animal displays and aquariums depicting life along the full course of the Neuse River.
-Souvenirs are available for purchase.
+Explore numerous exhibits of plants and animals indigenous to North Carolina, including live venomous and non-venomous snakes, flying squirrels, talking birds, bears, bobcats, and more.
+Venture into the cave in the lower level where you will find live turtles, nocturnal animal displays, and aquariums depicting life along the Neuse River.
+Souvenirs are available for purchase located in the Health & Science Museum's Gift Shop.

 Activities at the Exchange Nature Center